Altair-Bueno/cw/README.md

 By default, cw will search for UTF-8 encoded text, with LF (`\n`) line breaks.
 You can choose another any other combination if you need it

+# Why?
+- I'm learning Rust
+- My macOS wc cannot count UTF-8 encoded characters correctly, or at least i don't know how to use it correctly
+- Set up using enviroment variables is painfull if you just want to read one single UTF-8 file
+- Because i can

 # Wishlist

-- Pre compiled binaries using GitHub workflows
+- Pre-compiled binaries using GitHub workflows
 - More encodings: UTF-16 isn't done yet
 - Auto detect file encoding
+- Colored output
 - Make cw faster